-Literature that reads like chocolate – not necessarily about chocolate but redolent of it.
-Chocolit is mostly identified with romantic fiction, of which there seem to be six distinct genres :
+Chocolit can either be: (1) literature that reads like chocolate – not necessarily about chocolate but redolent of it; and mostly identified with romantic fiction of which there seem to be six distinct genres :

 - The Milk Tray variety, characterised by the highly romantic stories published by Mills & Boon etc.

 - The Galaxy variety, typified by Bridget Jones and other so-called chick lit novels.

 - The praline variety, characterised by more literary authors such as Jane Austen, Georgette Heyer and Catherine Cookson.

 - The chocolate bar variety with its modern plots, typical of authors such as Jilly Cooper and Joanna Trollope, and writers such as Françoise Sagan, whose novels were once described as “like eating big boxes of exotic chocolates spiked with illicit substances”.

 - Catering for readers with darker tastes is the ganache variety, typified by the novels of Emily Brontë and Laurell K. Hamilton.

 - Then there is the liqueur variety, characterised by erotic themes, as found in the short stories by Anaïs Nin and the novels published by the Black Lace imprint.

 (2) ornate or flowery prose like this: